neal-p/Azoarene-Screen-Photophysics/README.md

 # Azoarene-Screen-Photophysics
 Screen azoarene spectra for ideal photoswitching qualities

-We consider a molecule to have ‘passed screening’ if there is a distinct cis and trans absorbance peaks the visible range (300–800 nm by default).
+We consider a molecule to have ‘passed screening’ if there is a distinct cis and trans absorbance peaks near the visible range (300–800 nm by default).

 ![Image of Screening](example-screenings.png)